Tuesday, October 08, 2024

 Without a doubt, the smallest gilthead seabream I've ever caught.
 Like I said, size doesn't matter when species hunting.
 Big, small or tiny, they all count!

 With two days left of our trip, we were well on our way to achieving our goal, having passed the twenty species mark.
-On the last two days of our trip would planned to visit Valletta and take the ferry over to Gozo.
+On the last two days of our trip, we planned to visit Valletta and take the ferry over to Gozo.
 We were looking forward to visiting both and hopefully catching the remaining species we needed to achieve our objective.

 Tight lines, Scott.